UNIVERSE-HPC/course-material/high_performance_computing/parallel_computing/04_practical.md

 ```

 The ``fractal`` executable will take a number of parameters and produce a fractal image in a file called ``output.ppm``.
 By default the image will be
 overlaid with blocks in different shades, which correspond to the work done by different processors.
 This way we can see how the tasks were allocated.
-An example of this is presented in figure 1 – the image is divided into 16 tasks (squares) and different shade corresponds to each of 16 workers.
+An example of this is presented in figure 1 – the image is divided into 16 tasks (squares) and a different shade of red corresponds to each of the workers.
+For example, running this on ARCHER2 with 16 workers will therefore yield 16 shades of red, and running this on your own machine with 4 workers will yield 4 shades instead.

 ![Fractal output.ppm]( ./images/fractal_output.png)
 *Example output image created using 16 workers and 16 tasks.*

 So in our example script, the program created a task farm with one master process and 2 workers.
 The master divides the image up into tasks, where each task is a square of the size of 192 by 192 pixels (the default size of each square).
-The default image size is thus 768 x 768 pixels, which means there is exactly 1 task per worker,
+The default image size is thus 768 x 768 pixels, which means there is exactly 1 task per worker.

 The load of a worker is estimated as the total number of iterations of the Mandelbrot calculation summed over all the pixels considered by that worker.
 The assumption is that the time taken is proportional to this.
 The only time that is actually measured is the total time taken to complete the calculation.

-Using `scp` to copy file back to your local machine you can then view the output file `output.ppm`, although your "pattern" of workers for each segment may differ.
+If on ARCHER2, use `scp` to copy the `output.ppm` image file back to your local machine to view it, otherwise if on your own machine open the file directly.
+In any event, your "pattern" of workers for each segment will likely differ than what's depicted here, depending on which workers were assigned which task and how many workers you used.

 ::::challenge{id=parallel_prog_pr.2 title="Removing Diagnostic Output"}
 Try adding `-n` to `fractal`'s arguments in the submission script.
 What happens?